 Additionally, our tool makes it easy to integrate with the customer relationship management tool you already use.
 We have certified apps that integrate with HubSpot, Salesforce, Intercom and Pipedrive.
 If you don’t have a CRM you can still use our Zapier integration to grow your business on autopilot by replicating the same functions as the Tesla Referral program.

-Remind Your Users And Make It Easy To Promote
+Tesla Reminded Users And Make It Easy To Spread The Word

 Tesla Referral Program was built into their app and website with its own dashboard which made it front and centre of attention.
 Through the app, they were also able to push notifications to remind their users and give updates in real-time on referrals.

 If your referral program is relegated to a tiny link in the footer of your website, how do you expect it to perform well?
 You need to use all the means available to you to remind your users of the program and rewards on offer without spamming them.